-Listed below are the answers to many of the frequently asked questions we receive.
-We encourage you to go through them as you are likely to find answers to questions you didn’t even know you had.
+Listed below are answers to many questions relating to our Grand Canyon Rim Tours.
+We encourage you to go through them in helping plan your experience with us.
 And of course if your question is not answered here, please feel free to Contact Us for more information.

 What are the pick-up times and locations?